8 Ways to Build Self-Discipline in Your Life

 2. Identify What You Want to Do Differently

 Do you even like kale smoothies?
 Do you want to?
 While drinking one may seem like the noble, healthy thing to do, it's not likely to make you a better person.
-It may make you an insufferable jerk, though, if you are only doing it to show how awesome you are.
+It may make you an insufferable jerk, though, if you are only doing it for the wrong reasons.

-If you're focusing on health, pick something that is practical and that will make a real difference in your life.
+If you're focusing on health, pick something that is practical and that will make a real difference in your life, and ideally, that you enjoy.
 That could be going to the gym, walking up the stairs instead of taking the elevator or limiting the ice cream you eat.

 If you want to make your career different and more successful, ask what would make a difference.
 Take a look at the performance of people who have the job you want.
 What do they do differently than you?
 Do they arrive early?
 Dress up, even though the dress code is casual?
 Do they respond to all emails within an hour?
 Figure out the characteristics that you are missing, pick an important one and build on that.